 For cold pressing, the oilseeds must be crushed first so that we get a considerable output.
 Sometimes second and even third pressing is required.
 Hot pressing is usually used for large equipment pre-press, i.e. first pressing.
 However, some manufacturers have improved machines that can directly press oil without using other equipment.

-Difference in View of Nutrition
+The Difference in View of Nutrition

 Cold pressing is safer and nutrient.
 Cold pressed oil is all natural.
 It retains the natural relish and color of oilseeds, and wholly preserves the physiological activator in oil.
 It is a good choice for healthy living.
-As one kind of oilseeds productive technology, cold pressing is out in the cold comparing with hot pressing, the reason is that the oil yield of cold pressing is only half of the hot pressing, however, cold pressing can completely preserve the nutrient in oilseeds, since the whole process is under 60°low temperature, and no chemical agent is needed.
-Because of the difference of oil yield, the price of most cold pressed oil is 50% higher than hot pressed oil.
+As one kind of oilseeds productive technology, cold pressing is out in the cold compared with hot pressing, the reason is that the oil yield of cold pressing is only half of the hot pressing, however, cold pressing can completely preserve the nutrient in oilseeds, since the whole process is under 60°low temperature, and no chemical agent is needed.
+Because of the difference in oil yield, the price of most cold pressed oil is 50% higher than hot pressed oil.

 Due to the limitation of equipment, traditional technology usually adopts the hot pressing method.
 But as human temperature sensing is not able to be accurate, the temperature often gets too high, while benzene and other hazardous substance are easily produced.
 The physiological activator in oilseeds also has a heavy loss.

-Difference in View of Market
+The Difference in View of Market

 Cold pressed oil is nice and shallow in color.
 There is no foam when frying.
 But it’s not so fragrant, and may have unripe flavor, tasting not so good.
 Hot pressed oil has a pure flavor.
 It’s fragrant, especially sesame and peanut which have rich oil.
 The disadvantage is that there will be foam when frying if without processing.
 But just simple treatment can solve this problem.